 |MARK CAIRNS CHIEF EXECUTIVE|

 Mark Cairns has been Chief Executive of Port of Tauranga Limited, New Zealand's largest and fastest growing port - since 2005.
-Prior to joining Port of Tauranga, he was Chief Executive of C3 Limited (formerly Toll Owens Limited) for five years and is a now a Director of C3.
-He is also Chairman of North Tugz Limited, Tapper Transport and MetroPack Limited and is also a Director of Northport Limited.
+Prior to joining Port of Tauranga, he was Chief Executive of C3 Limited (formerly Toll Owens Limited) for five years.
+He is Chairman of North Tugz Limited, and is also a Director of Northport Limited and Quality Marshalling Limited.
 He was appointed to the Board of Meridian Energy Limited in July 2012.

 Mark has a First Class Honours Degree in Civil Engineering, a degree in Business Studies and a Master of Management.
 He is a Member of the Institute of Logistics and Transport, a member of the Institute of Directors and a member of LEADR (accredited mediator).